luiscoco/Spark-for-Java-Summary/README.md

 It's designed to handle large-scale data processing tasks efficiently

-Here are some of the main **features of Spark** along with samples in Java:
+Here are some of the general/main **features of Spark** along with samples in Java:

 **Speed**: Spark's main feature is its speed.
 It can run workloads up to 100 times faster than traditional MapReduce jobs due to its in-memory processing capability